 - Get into the habit of doodling by taking a daily doodle challenge.
 These small doodles take little time to create and will easy you into practising mindfulness often.

 So, why not give doodling for mindfulness a go!
 It is an amazing way to look after yourself and your mental health.

 If you try and end up giving up after a little while.
 Just leave it for a while then try again another day.

-Mediative practices are called practises for a reason.
-Just like yoga and other forms of mediation it can take a while for you to learn how to settle and quiet your mind.
+Meditative practices are called practices for a reason.
+Just like yoga and other forms of meditation, it can take a while for you to learn how to settle and quiet your mind.

 We all live such busy lives that stopping all those thoughts rushing through our brains does not come easy.

-If you keep practising though you will find that each mindful doodling session will get longer and longer and you will gain more and more benefit from it.
+If you keep practicing though you will find that each mindful doodling session will get longer and longer and you will gain more and more benefit from it.

 So, what are you waiting for?
 Happy Doodling.B

 The ladies behind Diary of A Journal Planner are Thassia and Kirsty.